Saurav-IIITU/Saurav-IIITU/README.md

 - 🙌 Currently pursuing Bachelor of Technology in Information Technology
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Python and C/C++ languages
-- 💞️ I’m looking to collaborate on different projects related to ML.
+- 💞️ I’m looking to collaborate on different projects related to ML/DL.
 - 📫 How to reach me : email-sauravshahi16@gmail.com